 They will help clients who wish to remain anonymous and will act on their behalf.
-A whistleblowing form needs to be requested upon accessing the Hull and District Citizen's Advice Bureau (tel: 224608).
+A whistleblowing form needs to be requested upon accessing the Hull and District Citizen's Advice Bureau (tel: 0344 411 1444).

-Address: The Wilson Centre, Alfred Gelder Street, Hull
+Address: The Wilson Centre (1St Floor) Alfred Gelder St, Hull HU1 2AG

-- 8.2 The addresses and telephone numbers of other CAB offices throughout the City are available in the white pages of the local telephone directory. - 8.3 Arrangements have also been made for you, if you wish, to make your report to an independent charitable organisation known as Public Concern at Work (tel: 0207 404 6609).
+- 8.2 The addresses and telephone numbers of other CAB offices throughout the City are available in the white pages of the local telephone directory. - 8.3 In addition, the National Audit Office has a confidential whistleblowing hotline, which employees may use tel: 020 7798 7999. - 8.4 Arrangements have also been made for you, if you wish, to make your report to an independent charitable organisation known as Public Concern at Work (tel: General enquiries: 020 3117 2520